Signing with Agrello: What it actually means?

 Making a signature very secure has its drawback on ease of use.
 The most secure electronic signatures are based on the physical ID cards or USB sticks, where the user identity certificate is stored and to sign the document the user needs to pair this card with the computer beforehand.

-Nowadays, when everybody is quite busy and time is essential, all that hassle is not something people really want to go thru unless pushed.
+Nowadays, when everybody is quite busy and time is essential, all that hassle is not something people really want to go through unless pushed.
 So, people are willing to sacrifice a bit of security in order to gain more time.

 This understanding has led to the expansion of our supported signatures portfolio from the easiest to the securest to allow our users to choose the best option for their case.